-The valve can then be drawn out of the head.
-If the valve seatings are at all pitted, grind in the valves with fine emery flour, taking care that all emery is cleared out of the valve chamber after the operation.
+The valve can then be drawn out of the heading if the valve seatings are at all pitted, grind in the valve with fine emery flour, taking care thattall emery is cleared out of the valve chamber after the operation.
 Generally speaking, the valves should be ground in about every 1,500 miles.

-When replacing the cylinder head on to the barrel, remember that the head must be tightened down before the "steady" is again attached to the down tube.
-When the cylinder has been finally tightened down, then the length of stay of the steady can be adjusted so that the pin passes through the clip on down tube and eye of the stay without force.
+When reslecting the extinuity based on to the bornet, remander that the head must be tightened down before they steady to asset attached to the down tabe.
+When the explaner, have been finally lightened down, then the steady of the steady our be individual so that the plan papers through the clip on down tube and eye of the

-Another important point to remember is that the exhaust valve lifter must not be set to lift the valve more than & -in. when in operation.
-If the valve lifter lifts the valve say &-in., the inlet and exhaust valves foul each other.
+Anather important point to represent to that the expanse balds lifter must not be set to lift the value of than in in operation.
+If the cases lifter lift the police are in the inter and exhaust values foul

-Examine periodically the bolts which hold the engine in frame, and tighten any nuts that may have worked loose.
-Keep the engine clean externally, which can be done quickly and easily with a painter's brush and a pan of paraffin.
+Examine periodically the lipin which hold the antima in frame, and tighten any nuts that may have worked loose (Keep the engine clean externally, which can be done quickly and easily with a painter's brush and a pay of paraffin.

-Drain old waste oil out of the crankcase of engine about every 1,500 miles.
-For this purpose a drain plug is fitted on chain case side of crankcase.
-See tha tfour to five pumpfuls of fresh oil are pumped into the engine again, after draining out the old oil.
+Drainfold wasts of out of the granicase of engine about every 1,500 miles.
+For this purpose are pumped into the chain tass side of crankcase.)
+See that four to five pumpfuls of tresh oil